skywalker212/sachinalize/README.md

 Now about the technology stack, I have used Node.js to handle Back-End and React.js for Front-End.
 The whole data from sachin's career has beed fed to elasticsearch, and the elastic server is hosted remotely using [bonsai.io](bonsai.io).
 The server queries elastic server on behalf of client and provides it an API end point at `'/aggregations'`, this querying part of elasticsearch could be done by client also but I didn't want the Front-End engineer (in this case I'm both) to go through hell so I simplified and provided an API endpoint to client instead.
 I have used `c3.js` to plot chart based on data retrieved from elastic server. `c3.js` is a toned-down version `d3.js` which deals with creating low level SVG graphics.
 I didn't have time to learn `d3.js` completely to use in this project so I have used `c3.js` in my project. `Bootstrap` is also used to beautify the project but I have not made the site responsive, it works fine on PCs.
 I have used `jQuery` here and there but I have tried to use it as little as possible. `React Router` is used to handle the requests from client-side directly instead of involving the server, this makes the navigation from one page to another a very pleasant experience.
 Webpack is used to bundle the compiled JavaScript into a `bundle.js` file and css into `style.css`.
 I have used `scss` preprocessor but I haven't actually fully optimized the use of it and written pure `css` into it. `Babel` is used to convert our `ES6` code into `ES5` code, some of the plugins like `transform-class-properties` is used to fully utilize the use of `class` in JavaScript.
 I have also included `Jest` to test the Components and functions but that is for the future expansion, I haven't actually written any test cases for testing the components yet.

 Now about deployment, I have used Heroku to deploy this application to the world wide web at the domain [sachinalize.herokuapp.com](http://sachinalize.herokuapp.com).
 For the first time I have tried to optimize my code for production.
-Still I can include gZip compression and other minifying CSS,JS and stuff but I didn't do it because production and deployment wasn't the main concern.
+Still I can include gZip compression and other minifying CSS,JS and stuff but I didn't do it because production and deployment wasn't the main concern. *please note that the deployment may not work sometimes because the heroku server goes to sleep frequently.*

 ## Sitemap